garrandall/popular-music-data/tracks/bring-back-the-love-of-yesterday-the-dells.md

 Girl, you know and I know
 We had a good thing going
 And all those good times
-Ain't no sense in blowing, ohh
+Ain't no sense in blowing, oh

 Bring it back, bring it all back now
 Bring it back, bring it all back now